syedabdullahrahman/spring-boot-keycloak-demo/Readme.md

 #### [_Spring Security and Keycloak to Secure a Spring Boot Application_](https://www.thomasvitale.com/spring-security-keycloak/)

+##### Here we're going to do:

+- Set up a Spring Boot application;
+- Integrate Spring Boot with Keycloak;
+- Configure Spring Security to use Keycloak as an authentication provider;
+- Implement the application logic;
+- Add access policies based on user roles to protect our application endpoints.

 ##### Steps:

 - Keycloak server installed and configured [**Google it 😋**](https://www.thomasvitale.com/introducing-keycloak-identity-access-management/)